 Except, it actually isn’t normal at all.
 It’s true that countless Americans struggle with getting the recommended seven to eight hours of nightly shuteye.
 But often, having trouble falling asleep or staying asleep is the result of a series of lifestyle choices that snowball together to yield night after night of tossing and turning.

-So how can you nip your sleep problems in the butt before they end up wrecking your health—and your life?
-Here’s everything you need to know for how to sleep through the night naturally and wake up refreshed in the morning.
+So how can you nip your sleep problems in the bud before they end up wrecking your health—and your life?
+Here’s what you need to know for how to sleep through the night naturally and wake up refreshed in the morning.

 Reasons You Wake Up At Night

 The good news is that once those situations clear up, you’ll probably be able to get back to sleeping easy.
-But if those issues stick around—like in the case of depression or anxiety, chronic stress, or chronic pain—your insomnia might become a regular thing.
+But if those issues stick around—like in the case of depression or anxiety, chronic stress, or chronic pain—your insomnia might take on a life of its own and stick around long term.

 Sleeping trouble can be the result of some medical issues, also, like asthma, allergies, hyperthyroidism, or acid reflux.
-And of course, sleep disorders like sleep apnea or restless leg syndrome are other common culprits.
+And of course, sleep disorders like obstructive sleep apnea or restless legs syndrome are other common culprits.

-In those cases, it’s usually a matter of finding a solution to the root problem before you’re able to truly achieve deep, restful sleep.
-If you know that you’re dealing with a chronic issue and suspect that it’s affecting your sleep, talk with your doctor.
+In those cases, it’s usually a matter of finding a solution to the root of the problem before you’re able to truly achieve deep, restful sleep.
+If you know that you’re dealing with a chronic health issue and suspect that it’s affecting your sleep, or if your insomnia persists even after improving your lifestyle, talk with your doctor.
 Together, you can figure out a plan to manage your condition more effectively–and in turn, make sleep easier to come by.

 The Issues with Sleeping Pills

-If you spend any time watching TV, you might think the answer to your sleep problems lay in a pill.
+If you spend any time watching TV, you might think the answer to your sleepless nights lay in a pill.
 And while the CDC reports that roughly 4% of Americans do use prescription sleep aids, the meds can lead to side effects including headache, muscle ache, constipation, dry mouth, daytime sleepiness, trouble concentrating, dizziness, and more.

 In other words, you might not feel much better than if you had stayed up half the night.
-While prescription sleeping pills might be the quick fix to help you get some much-needed shuteye in a pinch, it’s easy to build up a tolerance to their sedative effects.
-As a result, most doctors only recommend taking them for a few weeks, tops.
+While prescription (or over-the-counter) sleeping pills may seem like a quick fix when you’re having trouble sleeping, it’s easy to build up a tolerance to their sedative effects.
+Over time, it’s also common to become dependent on sleep medications, which saps your confidence in your body’s ability to sleep and can make insomnia worse.
+As a result, most doctors and sleep specialists only recommend taking them for a few weeks, tops.

-Which is why developing naturally healthy sleep habits is so important.
+This is why consistently practicing good sleep hygiene is so important.
 It’s sort of like trying to lose weight.
 You can try a crash diet in an effort to drop 10 pounds in a week—and you might get results.
 But in order to keep that weight off and reap the long-term health benefits, you need to make permanent changes to the way you eat that you can sustain for the rest of your life.

 Striving for a Consistent Sleep Cycle